Family Friendly Itinerary

 (3 nights and 4 days)

-How does your family feel about winter snowfalls, magical lights by the lake, hot spring soaks, and mountain adventure?
+How does your family feel about winter snowfalls, magical lights by the lake, hot spring soaks, and mountain adventures?
 Here is our suggested three-night escape for creating a memorable vacation.

 Day 1

-After checking in and unpacking, take in a brief walk to enjoy the lakeside views and Lights by the Lake.
-Since Harrison Beach is located in the heart of the Village, you’re just minutes away from boutique stores, bistros, and restaurants.
-Next door is Black Forest Restaurant and further down the esplanade is Milos Greek Taverna .
-You can’t go wrong with classic souvlaki or hearty schnitzel.
-(Tip: Call ahead and reserve a fireside table.)
-With shorter and colder days, the littles will be ready to turn in but be sure to grab a family photo at the Merry Christmas or #justuptheroad lights display before heading back to your suite.
-Head to the kitchenette to make some popcorn and hot cocoa, turn on the electric fireplace, and get ready to cozy up and watch a movie.
+After checking in and unpacking, stroll through the Village of Harrison Hot Springs experiencing the magic of the season with Lights by the Lake.
+As many accommodations in Harrison Hot Springs are located in the heart of the Village and the beachfront, you’re steps away from boutique stores, bistros, and restaurants.
+With shorter and colder days the littles will be ready to turn in but be sure to grab a family photo at the Merry Christmas or #justuptheroad lights displays before heading back for the night.

 Day 2

 Time to soothe those sore muscles.
-Head to Harrison Hot Springs Public Pool for a hot spring soak before turning in.
+Head to Harrison Hot Springs Public Pool for a hot mineral soak before turning in.

 Day 3